Research

 Time to Say Goodbye: The Macroeconomic implications of Termination Notice

-Working paper version - including the online appendices: Most recent version August 2022 (first version Nov.
+Working paper version - including the online appendices: Most recent version Jan.
+2024 (first version Nov.
 2020), Slides for CFM WP

-Barcelona Summer Forum 2023
+Barcelona Summer Forum 2023 AEA 2024

-Estimation results from Appendix E.3 - data
+Estimation results from Appendix G.3 - data

 Abstract